ADACS-Australia/PyFHD/docs/source/tutorial/tutorial.rst

 .. important::

   Getting data for testing additional telescopes is under way, if you wish for PyFHD to support a new telescope we need the following for testing:

-  * uvfits file
+  - UVFITS file
-  * Any associated metadata files you use (MWA uses metafits, but other telescopes may use different formats if any at all)
+  - Any associated metadata files you use - MWA uses metafits, but other telescopes may use different formats if any at all
-  * A beam file (sav files, HDF5 files, if the beam can be done with pyuvdata, please give an example of how to create the beam response)
+  - A beam file - IDL SAVE (sav) files, HDF5 (h5) files, if the beam can be done with pyuvdata, please give an example of how to create the beam response
-  * A skymodel file (ideally uvfits, but we can potentially support other file types as well depending on the complexity)
+  - A skymodel file - ideally UVFITS, but we can potentially support other file types as well depending on the complexity

 HEALPIX
 -------